 Enjoy a homemade batch of Vegetable Broth made right in your Almond Cow.
 Hearty vegetables and fresh herbs bring tons of flavor to this broth.
 Sip on a warm cup of broth or use it as a base for soups or other dishes.

 Not sure what to do with your leftover pulp?
-Here's one of our favorite zero waste breakfast ideas: pulpmeal.
-(Our play on oatmeal, that can be eaten raw, or heated and served warm.)
+Here's one of our favorite zero-waste breakfast ideas: pulpmeal.
+(Our play on oatmeal, which can be eaten raw, or heated and served warm.)
 Load your pulp with toppings, grab a spoon, and dig in.
 You could even eat it straight from the filter basket - it’s that easy!